 So these are just some of the products.
-This is the Lamoille Creek map sort of the southern part of the Marys River Basin.
+This is the Lamoille Creek map sort of the southern part of the Mary's River Basin.
 There is the East Humboldt Range for the mountains over here.
 One of the Noble Wells I believe is right about down here.
-And then we're actually-now in this quadrangle here.
+And then we're actually mapping now in this quadrangle here.
 And that map is pretty much fully supported by the Division funds.
-This is the map of the Welcome Quad more or less the East Humboldt Range, which have the oldest rocks in the State.

-This is the - moving south now, a beautiful map produced by Shawn Long and others, sort of a strip map across the southern Eureka mining district, a very detailed and balanced - and processed, nicely balanced, and this is a map of the central Robinson.
+This is the - moving south now, a beautiful map produced by Sean Long and others, sort of a strip map across the southern Eureka mining district, a very detailed and balanced - and processed, nicely balanced, and this is a map of the central Robinson Mountains .